jasonfb/common_core_js/README.md

 ### "POOR MAN"

 I hope one day I will leave this Earth a poor man (like my code) owning only the most simple structure for the simple form of my existence.
-Thanks for having educated me in this wisdom goes to [link to @trak3r](https://github.com/trak3r)!
+Thanks for having educated me in this wisdom goes to my former mentor [@trak3r](https://github.com/trak3r)!